Biographies and Contact Information

 You can contact Katie at email@example.com

 Matthew Barge is a Consultant for the Policing Project.
-He is also Co-Executive Director of the Police Assessment Resource Center (PARC), a non-profit organization based in New York City that advances effective and accountable policing.
-Mr. Barge is the federal court-appointed monitor of a consent decree between the U.S. Department of Justice and City of Cleveland addressing the Cleveland Division of Police.
-The decree addresses use of force, community policing, discriminatory policing, and other operational issues.
-He also serves as lead police practices expert for a settlement between the ACLU and City of Chicago addressing stop and frisk issues.
-Mr. Barge has previously served as the Deputy Monitor of a consent decree between the United States and City of Seattle, which addressed use of force and discriminatory policing issues.
-A lawyer, Mr. Barge was a litigator specializing in mass torts and complex litigation at the law firms of Skadden, Arps, Slate, Meagher & Flom and Quinn, Emanuel, Urquhart & Sullivan in New York.
-He is a graduate of N.Y.U.
-School of Law and Georgetown University.
+Mr. Barge is the federal court-appointed monitor overseeing a federal consent decree in Cleveland, leading a team of national experts and local community members.
+He is also currently serving as lead police practices expert to a retired magistrate judge overseeing an agreement between the City of Chicago and American Civil Liberties Union addressing issues related to "stop-and-frisk."
+He is a subject matter expert on the federal monitoring team overseeing a federal consent decree in Baltimore and previously served as Deputy Monitor for a federal consent decree in Seattle.
+He is also a Principal Consultant with 21CP Solutions, a consulting firm that assists police departments and community organizations on law enforcement issues.
+A lawyer, Mr. Barge previously worked as a litigator specializing in complex, multi-district litigation at the law firms of Skadden, Arps, Slate, Meagher & Flom and Quinn, Emanuel, Urquhart & Sullivan in New York City.
+He is a graduate of NYU School of Law and Georgetown University.

 Jamelia Morgan is a Research Fellow at the Policing Project.
 Morgan is a civil rights litigator working to improve prison conditions and end the use of solitary confinement in Pennsylvania state prisons.
 She is the former Arthur Liman Fellow at the ACLU National Prison Project (NPP).
 At NPP, Morgan worked on the ACLU’s Stop Solitary campaign seeking to end the practice of long-term isolation in our nation’s prisons, jails, and juvenile detention centers through public policy reform, legislation, litigation, and public education.
 Morgan is the author of a 2017 ACLU report titled Caged In: Solitary Confinement’s Devastating Harms on Prisoners with Physical Disabilities.
 She is a 2013 graduate of Yale Law School, where she was an active member of the Criminal Defense Project and the Detention and Human Rights Clinic.
 During her summers in law school, Morgan interned at the ACLU of Mississippi, the NAACP Legal Defense and Educational Fund, and Emery Celli Brinckerhoff and Abady, where she worked on employment discrimination, voting rights, and police misconduct cases.
 Prior to law school, Morgan served as Associate Director of the African American Policy Forum, a social justice think tank that works to bridge the gap between scholarly research and public discourse related to affirmative action, structural racism, and gender inequality.
 Morgan is a 2006 graduate of Stanford University where she received a Bachelor of Arts degree in Political Science and Master of Arts degree in Sociology.

 Claire Duleba is the Administrator of the Policing Project.
-She graduated from Christie’s Education in New York with an MA in Art History in December 2015, and also holds a BA in Art History and Anthropology from NYU College of Arts and Sciences.
+She graduated from Christie’s Education in New York with an MA in Art History in December 2015, and also holds a Bachelor of Arts in Art History and Anthropology from NYU College of Arts and Sciences.

 Nicole Bernardo is the Administrative Aide to Barry Friedman at NYU School of Law.
 She graduated summa cum laude from New York University’s College of Arts & Science in 2017.
 She received a Bachelor of Arts degree in English and American Literature with a double minor in Cinema Studies and Business of Entertainment, Media and Technology.